 A Solvency UK market update was held on the 27 March 2025 where Lloyd’s plans for the adoption were shared with the market – a recording and slide deck have been provided.

 Managing agents are advised to continue analysing the new reporting requirements and close any data gaps identified.
-Further updates will be provided by Lloyd’s in due course.

-In the meantime, there will be minimal changes to Core Market Returns (CMR) in relation to Solvency UK during 2024.
+In the meantime, there will be minimal changes to Core Market Returns (CMR) in relation to Solvency UK during 2025.
 Discussions are ongoing with the PRA as to whether any additional ad-hoc information will be required to be collected separately.